Jebena: Migrants of Ethiopia

-Ethiopians displaced around the world by the military coups during the 70's and 80's still participate in making coffee in the jebena for the bunna frequently, despite no longer being in Ethiopia.
-It is suggested the jebena, despite not necessarily being an item that is worth a large sum of money, is of great sentimental value, as it represents a tangible connection they possess with their home nation.
-Ethiopian Families in western nations such as the United Kingdom and the United States will continue to make coffee in the jebena for bunna', using western tools such as stainless steel pans to roast the beans, and mechanised bean grinders, because of this connection it brings with their home nation.

 The jebena is also tied closely to womanhood amongst migrant families.
 The jebena represents a delineated routine of the Ethiopian coffee ceremony, and despite families not being in their home nation, the ritual of the bunna ceremony is negated by the absence of a jebena.
 Because of this, the long time it takes to brew coffee in the jebena allows migrant families time to connect and furthers the collective identity women and families have built with their home nation.